 The Kent Haruf Literary Celebration will open with a breakfast buffet, and welcoming remarks by Chris Outcalt, journalist, former editor of Denver’s 5280 Magazine, and author of “The Precious Ordinary,” a story about the life of Kent Haruf that was named top city magazine profile of 2015.

 Morning and afternoon sessions will offer informative presentations and discussions of central themes, characters and relationships in Haruf’s novels; his distinctive style and method of crafting his works; and the geography and culture of Colorado so central to his stories.

 Among presenters are BK Loren, award-winning fiction and essay author, who will lead a creative writing session emphasizing Haruf’s treatment of place; Sue Hodson, Curator of Literary Manuscripts at the Huntington Library in San Marino CA where Haruf’s archives are located; Carol Samson, PhD, Professor Emerita at the University of Denver, who will direct the Chalk Horse Theater Company presentation of harufspeak: An Adaptation of Selected Writings of Kent Haruf; Greg Schwipps, Professor of Creative Writing at DePauw University and former student of Haruf; and Q&A conversations with spouse Cathy Haruf, literary manager of Haruf’s works.
 A unique highlight of the event will be the first-ever “flash mob” reading of a selected Haruf book passage.

 Cost for the entire event, including theatrical presentation, is $100 per person.
-Registration closes September 1.
-Early enrollment is strongly advised, as space is limited.
+Registration closes September 10; and early enrollment is strongly advised, as space is limited.
 Chalk Horse Theater tickets, if any remain available, will go on sale to the general public on September 2.
 For registration information and complete details–including programs and lodging–visit honorkentharuf.org/literary-celebration.